-Why does my Litmus result look different than my local one?
+Why Litmus results may look different than local ones

 You may see differences with mobile clients due to the OS version, device, or email app you are using locally.
-The current device/OS settings we use for the mobile clients can be found in this article and further information on differences seen in our Android 5.0 and 6.0 clients can be found here.
+The current device/OS settings we use for the mobile clients may be different than your local setup.

 We have also seen rendering differences in emails opened on Android if they are being sent through an Exchange server.
 You can read more about this in the Litmus Community here.